-Currently, Pfizer, Moderna, and J&J/Janssen vaccines have Emergency Use Authorization (EUA) in the USA.
 TONHC is offering the Moderna and J&J/Janssen vaccine to adults 18 years and older.
-TONHC follows guidelines from the Centers for Disease Control and Prevention and Arizona

-Department of Health Services (ADHS) to vaccinate in phases.
+TONHC follows guidelines from the Centers for Disease Control and Prevention and Arizona Department of Health Services (ADHS) to vaccinate in phases.
 ADHS distributes vaccines to health jurisdictions, including Tohono O'odham Nation, based on population.
 TONHC vaccinates at points of dispensing (PODs) at Sells Hospital, San Xavier, San Simon, and Santa Rosa Health Centers, and at scheduled District events.
-Call one of the TONHC Health Centers to get information on how and when to get vaccinated
+Call TONHC to get information on how and when to get vaccinated.